The LTC and Estate Tax Legislation Hedge

 Additionally, given that the final form of any legislation is yet to be specified, the ability to opt out and the requirements to do so are unknown at this time.
 This makes it critical to focus on the planning need first, with the goal of opting out of any future legislation as a possibility rather than the sole driver of the purchase of LTC coverage.
 A review of any proposed legislation in the client’s state of residence as part of the planning process is essential.

 The only thing we know about the future of estate taxation, based on history, is that there will be change.
-In the event the client finds themselves with an unexpected estate tax exposure resulting from future changes, establishing an ILIT and subsequently transferring ownership of the policy to the ILIT removes the death benefit from their taxable estate after the lookback period expires.
-The use of indemnity benefits on the Nationwide policy also unlocks an extremely estate tax friendly way to manage the benefits, that can remove additional assets equivalent to the benefits received plus interest from the client’s taxable estate.
-Please see Figure 1 and the information below for additional details on this element of the strategy.
+In the event the client finds themselves with an unexpected estate tax exposure resulting from future law changes, establishing an ILIT and subsequently transferring ownership of the policy to the ILIT removes the death benefit from their taxable estate after the look back period expires.
+The use of indemnity benefits also unlocks an extremely estate tax friendly way to manage the benefits.
+Properly structured and executed, it can remove additional assets equivalent to the benefits received plus interest from the client’s taxable estate.
+Please see below for additional details on this element of the strategy.

 Unlocking the “Extra” Estate Tax Exclusion